-Since 2000, the School has focused on improving access to the older parts of the School building, carrying out works such as:
+The School has a continued focus on improving access to the older parts of the School building, carrying out works such as:

 - Dropped kerbs have been installed to aid wheelchair access from both playgrounds and the front entrance. - An external ramp has been constructed to further facilitate access to and from the Infant Playground. - A gentle slope to allow easy access between the administration and general work areas of the School and classrooms has replaced the two steps in the main corridor. - A further internal sloping floor has replaced a one-step change on floor level, which has increased access to a further 4 of the original classrooms. - 1 toilet has been adapted to improve access and has been equipped for use by the disabled.
 A further disabled toilet has been installed in 2014.
 A 'changing table' has been installed in Sept 2016. - Noise reduction for those with auditory problems has been reduced with the fitting of carpeting to most areas of the School and also the installation of effective double-glazed windows and door units, which cut down external noise, particularly aircraft.
 Two sensory areas have been formed to support children with sensory overload. - Classroom equipment, such as computer printers and the 'Neosmart 2' are selected for quiet operation.
 Keyboards are also adapted if necessary.
-Whenever necessary, headphones are also provided to help the child focus on the required information and block out unnecessary sounds.
+Whenever necessary, headphones are also provided to help the child focus on the required information and block out unnecessary sounds. - Removal of the hand-rails to the main entrance of the School, currently present for the benefit of parents and visitors.
+The main entrance has been recently renovated (Dec '17). - Use of 'sensory area' to support pupils with additional sensory needs and or anxiety.